Recipes » Air Fryer Recipes » Air Fryer Beef Jerky

 Air Fryer Beef Jerky

-Air fried beef jerky strips in a white bowl.
+Air fryer beef jerky strips in a white bowl.

 A tougher cut means chewier jerky.
 A tender beef cut will give softer melt-in-the-mouth jerky.
 So choose a cut of beef appropriate for the type of jerky you want to make.